Maple Town: Home video

 During the 1990s, Toei Video released a ten-tape collection of Maple Town, each consisting of three episodes in their original airing order.
 In 2013, TC Entertainment released the original series in DVD box sets as part of Toei's Recollection Anime Library lineup.
-The first box set released on September 27, 2013 and the second set on October 30, 2013.
-Palm Town Chapter series was also released in the same label on November 27, 2013 for the first box set and on December 25, 2013 for the second box set.
+The first box set was released on September 27, and the second set on October 30.
+Palm Town Chapter series was also released in the same label on November 27 for the first box set and on December 25 for the second box set.

 Select episodes of Saban's US dub were released on VHS from late 1987 until 1990 by Family Home Entertainment and Tonka Home Video.
 Each tape consisted of two stories each, except for the first release, "Welcome to Maple Town".
 No less than eight English episodes were distributed in the UK by the now-defunct M.S.D.
 (Multiple Sound Distributors) label.
 Multicom Entertainment Group, who owns the US dub (by the way of their acquisition of The Kushner-Locke library in 2013), currently has no plans to release the entire series on home media or onto any streaming service, likely due to them having a hard time licensing the rights to use the cartoons from Toei.

 In the Netherlands, CNR Video released a Dutch dub of the first two episodes in 1992.
 The stories were entitled "De Overval op de Trein" and "Voor het eerst naar de nieuwe school" in the Dutch language.

 The entire original series was released on DVD in Spain by Divisa Home Video, in Japan by TC Entertainment, and Hungary's Fümoto released some episodes onto that format.